Industrial Pretreatment

 Mercury Information

 Golden’s wastewater program currently implements a voluntary mercury waste control program emphasizing responsible good housekeeping practices for those businesses that use mercury containing products.
-In September 2010, the Environmental Protection Agency drafted new guidance that will require local pretreatment programs to require and enforce “Best Management Practices” as a means to control mercury wastes to the sanitary sewer system.
-Specifically, these “BMPs” will be a requirement of local dentist and orthodontic offices in Golden.
-Concurrently, the American Dental Association has signed a Memorandum of Understanding to promote the voluntary installation and use of mercury amalgam separators in member establishments.
+The Environmental Protection Agency offers guidance that requires local pretreatment programs to require and enforce “Best Management Practices” as a means to control mercury wastes in the sanitary sewer system.
+Specifically, these “BMPs” are a requirement of local dentist and orthodontic offices in Golden.
+The American Dental Association signed a Memorandum of Understanding to promote the voluntary installation and use of mercury amalgam separators in member establishments.

 Mercury Sources of Pollution